MicrosoftDocs/SupportArticles-docs/support/sql/admin/memory-optimized-tempdb-out-of-memory.md

 ## Cause and resolution

-Several causes that could lead to the symptoms are identified:
+The causes of the symptoms can be divided into the following two categories:

-### Cause with gradual increase in XTP memory consumption
+### Gradual increase in XTP memory consumption

 - Cause 1